JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 - [Learn Julia in Y minutes](https://learnxinyminutes.com/docs/julia/), a great quick-start if you are already comfortable with coding.
 - [Think Julia](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html), a free e-book (or paid print edition) book which introduces programming from the start and teaches you valuable ways of thinking.
 - [Design Patterns and Best Practices](https://www.packtpub.com/application-development/hands-design-patterns-julia-10), a book that will help you as you transition from smaller, one-off scripts to designing larger packages and projects.

+[^1] Python first appeared in 1990.
+R is an implementation of S, which was created in 1976, though depending on when you want to place the start of an independent R project varies (1993, 1995, and 2000 are alternate dates).
+The history of these languages is long and substantial changes have occurred since these dates.